opsgility/copilot/govcopilot/2_Write_Document_Word.md

 2. Review the international comparison content and select **Insert**.

-3. Position this section appropriately within your report structure.
+3. Position this section appropriately within your report structure using copy and paste.

 ## Exercise 6 - Create Executive Summary